 Hilda Bø Lyng holds a Master`s Degree in Industrial Economics from the University of Stavanger and a bachelor degree in Optometry from the University of South-Eastern Norway.

 Helge Bjorland has more than 10 years of experience from advanced analytics and data science – developing AI applications to solve core business challenges.
 Helge started his career in Equinor and worked in several different areas including Natural Gas and Operations & Maintenance.
 In his last position in Equinor he was tasked with establishing and leading a corporate-wide Data Science Center of Excellence (CoE).
 He then worked for Telenor Norway to advance their AI environment.
 He has an MBA and BSBA from Webster University and a bachelor degree in Computer Science from the University of Stavanger.

 Thor Ole Gulsrud,

-Research Director - MedTech - International Research Institute of Stavanger – A Group Company of NORCE, Associate Professor at the University of Stavanger (UiS), and Project Manager Norway Pumps & Pipes.
+Research Director - MedTech - NORCE Norwegian Research Centre AS, Associate Professor at the University of Stavanger (UiS), and Project Manager Norway Pumps & Pipes.

 Dr. Gulsrud holds an MSc degree in Signal Processing from the University of Stratclyde in Glasgow, and a PhD degree in Medical Signal and Image Processing from Aalborg University in Denmark.
 Dr. Gulsrud has extensive and broad experience with medical and health technology, and product development.
-He currently holds the positions as Research Director for MedTech at International Research Institute of Stavanger (IRIS) and Associate Professor in Health Technology at the
+He currently holds the positions as Research Director for MedTech at NORCE Norwegian Research Centre AS and Associate Professor in Health Technology at the